rexrainbow/phaser3-rex-notes/docs/docs/bitmaptext.md

 // };
 ```

+- `round` : Set `true` to round the results to the nearest integer.
-- `local` : The BitmapText based on fontSize and 0x0 coords
+- `local` : The BitmapText based on fontSize and 0x0 coords.
-- `global` : The BitmapText, taking into account scale and world position
+- `global` : The BitmapText, taking into account scale and world position.
-- `lines` : The BitmapText line data
+- `lines` : The BitmapText line data.

 ### Other properties